top of page

 Excitement may also cause pupil dilation in some cats.
 If your cat’s eyes become dilated at dinnertime or when she knows she’s about to get her favorite treat, this is nothing to worry about and is part of her normal response to excitement.

-Moderate Causes
+Moderate Causes for Dilated Pupils

-Listed below are the moderate causes:
+Listed below are the moderate reasons that cats pupils dilate:

 Fear and anxiety cause a cat’s pupils to dilate naturally.
 If your cat has been startled by something and her pupils dilate for a short time, this is normal.
 However, if she is often so frightened and anxious that her pupils are wide, she may need anti-anxiety medication from the vet.